SailNav. Search

 Key Difference: Routes vs. Tracks

 It's very simple: Routes are the plan (future) and Tracks are the record of what you have done (past).
-You design a Route to follow it, while a Track is the automatic recording of the journey you have actually made.
+You design a Route to follow it, whereas a Track is the automatic recording of the path you actually took.

 Open My Tracks